regolith-linux/speed-ricer/docs/i3-gaps/README.md

 ## Reboot and login using the `i3` session

 You'll be asked to create a default i3 session.
-Once the desktop has loaded, <Super>-Enter will launch a terminal.
+Once the desktop has loaded, $mod-Enter will launch a terminal.